TGAC/grassroots-docs/examples.md

 ## [Requests and Responses](#requests-and-responses)

 These are the Server-Server and Server-Client messages that are used to transmit data, job requests and results throughout the Grassroots system.
-All messages are sent as JSON-based messages and are described in depth in the [Schema gide](@ref schema_guide).
+All messages are sent as JSON-based messages and are described in depth in the [Schema guide](@ref schema_guide).

 1. A Client queries the Operations that a Server can provide.
 An *operation_id* with the value *get_all_services* is the one for asking for all of its possible Operations.